mansueto-institute/C4/README.md

 ```
 which will run Pennsylvania for seed 300 with the Isoperimeter quotient method.

+## Outputs

+Three types of files will be written to `res/` (your local directory).
+Note again that, running with docker, the directory must be mounted to a local file.
+1. JSON files containing a summary of the simulation will be written to `res/json/[state usps]_[method]_s[seed]_c[cycle].json`.
+These files contain a summary of the entire run: the tract to district assignment, the spatial parameters of the districts, the partisan voting (if available for that state), race and ethnicity, voter balance (`PopulationDeviation`), the method used, and so forth (run `jq keys file.json` to see this).
+These data
+2. CSV files containing simply the tract to district assignment.
+This is just a two-column assignment: row number (equivalent to county + tract geoid, though perhaps a poor technical choice) and the district.
+This will be written to `res/[state usps]/[method]/s[seed]/c[cycle]/final.csv`.
+3. Within that directory, you will also `final_*.pdf`, which are maps of the outcome.
+There will be one map for each shading method used.

 ## Browsing Maps:

-If you're more interested in the results, just head over to my webspace to play with the outputs in an interactive map:
+If you're more interested in the results,
+  just head over to my webspace to play with the outputs in an interactive map:

 http://saxon.harris.uchicago.edu/redistricting_map/